 Follow in the footsteps of the Whitsundays’ traditional owners, the Ngaro people, along the Ngaro Sea Trail, traversing three islands over land and sea.
 The Ngaro people inhabited the Whitsunday region over 8000 years ago, confirmed by carbon dating of shell fragments found at the Ngaro Cultural Site.

 The Ngaro sea trial includes some spectacular rainforest walks throughout the Whitsunday Islands and providing access to some of the best seascapes in the region.
 On South Molle Island, the walk to Spion Kop winds its way through forest of hoop pines to the summit, which provides spectacular views of the surrounding islands.
 Whitehaven Beach to Chance Bay is another track on the sea trial which winds through some of the Whitsundays finest forest and woodland.

 A highlight is the Ngaro sea trial is a walking track climbing the banks of Nara Inlet, leading to a sheltered cave where you can view Aboriginal rock paintings.
 In addition, Queensland Parks and Wildlife Services have installed an interpretive centre and boardwalk packed with information about the traditional owners and their way of life.
 Accessible by private vessel or selected day tours departing from Abell Point Marina.

 There’s nothing like a little indulgence on holidays: a massage, a foot spa, a manicure and pedicure.
-You could also get your hair done and have a spray tan to complete the “I’ve just been on holidays in the tropics” look.
+Airlie Beach is abundant with day spas, beauty salons and hairdressers ready to make you feel brand new.
+You can get your hair done and have a spray tan to complete the “I’ve just been on holidays in the tropics” look.
 If you happen to find yourself on holiday in a little rain spell, it’s even better as there’s no need to feel guilty about missing hours of sunshine while being pampered indoors at the day spa!